-Pedestal of a Buddha image, Kanaganahalli stūpa
+Pedestal of a standing Buddha image, Kanaganahalli stūpa

 Editor: Vincent Tournier.